Cohomology of rigid curves with semi-stable coverings: Pushforward and pullback

 \begin{thm} Let $f \colon W_1 \to W_2$ be a finite flat morphism that is compatible with semi-stable coverings.
 Then $f$ induces the following commutative diagrams:

-\end{thm} \begin{proof} We can easily check the commutativity of the second and fourth diagrams from the construction of the short exact sequences.
-The commutativity of the former half of the first and third diagrams are trivial.
+\end{thm} \begin{proof} We can easily check the commutativities of the second and fourth diagrams from the construction of the short exact sequences.
+The commutativities of the former halves of the first and third diagrams are trivial.